Typhoon Bopha: December 10

 Philippines disaster chief says 647 deaths have been confirmed and is likely to rise.
 780 people are still missing, including hundreds of fishermen.
 The storm has caused crop damage worth 8.5 billion pesos ($210 million).

 December 13

 The National Disaster Risk Reduction and Management Council placed the death toll from the typhoon at 902 and could reach a thousand as 635 remain missing.
 Of the dead, 567 have been identified.
 The NDRRMC said most of the reported deaths were in the badly hit provinces of Davao Oriental and Compostela Valley.

 The NDRRMC said that 296 of the more than 300 missing tuna fishermen from General Santos have been rescued by Task Force Maritime Search and Rescue SarGen and to date, only 14 persons remain missing in General Santos.
 At least 80,000 people were left homeless.

 December 15

-The death toll reached 1,067 people, with most on the southern island of Mindanao, where floods and landslides caused major damage on December 4.
+The death toll reached 1,067 people, with most in Mindanao, where floods and landslides caused major damage on December 4.
 A total of 834 people remain missing, about half of them are fishermen.